UPC-ViRVIG/pymotion/README.md

 ## License

-This work is licensed under CC BY-SA 4.0.
-The project and data is available for free, and may be redistributed under these conditions.
-Please, see the [license](LICENSE) for further details.
+This work is licensed under the MIT license.
+Please, see the [LICENSE](LICENSE) for further details.